chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     weight = 70
 +++

 Chef Supermarket is the site for cookbooks.
 It provides a searchable cookbook repository and a friendly web UI.
+In this article, we will configure and integrate an existing private Supermarket with an Airgapped installation of Chef Automate.

 ## Pre-requisites